The ultimate Northern Italy and Switzerland itinerary

 If you’re keen for some alpine adventures at a slightly cheaper price point than the Swiss Alps, the Dolomites are a fantastic option.

-👉🏼 Read more: Your guide to visiting the Dolomites
+👉🏼 Read more: How to visit the Dolomites without a car

 Things to do in the Dolomites

-- Catch the gondola to Alpe di Suisi, the largest alpine plateau in Europe
+• Catch the gondola to Alpe di Siusi, the largest alpine plateau in Europe

 Where to stay in the Dolomites